Are you looking for the best heart and lung cardiothoracic surgeons in Melbourne?

 (03) 9561 9688

-Management of chest pain and acute coronary syndromes, Management of in-stent restenosis, Intracoronary imaging (IVUS and OCT), Intracoronary physiology techniques, Microvascular dysfunction
+Management of acute coronary syndromes and chest discomfort, administration of in-stent restenosis, Intraoperative imaging (IVUS and OCT), methods for intracoronary physiology Microvascular impairment.

 Dr Kiran Munnur - Interventional & Consulting Cardiologist Melbourne

-Dr Kiran Munnur is an interventional and consultant cardiologist.
-He has an interest in all aspects of cardiology and is skilled in performing coronary angiography, percutaneous interventional procedures, FFR and intracoronary imaging (IVUS & OCT).
+Dr. Kiran Munnur is a consultant and interventional cardiologist.
+He is adept at performing coronary angiography, percutaneous interventional procedures, FFR, and intracoronary imaging, and he is passionate about all facets of cardiology (IVUS & OCT).

 Dr Bryan Wai Cardiologist Melbourne